dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 > ⚠️ **Important!** In this test, we use error messages returned from the `Address` class in the `@ton` library.
 Since we have no control over them, the texts may change in future versions.
 If your test fails, check if the messages match.

 The test is very similar to the first one, but first it tries to pass an address string with the last character changed, and later—with a removed character.
-You can modify a valid address any way you want and test it to ensure that even the slightest modification leads to a parsing failure.
+You can modify a valid address any way you want and test it to ensure that **even the slightest modification leads to a parsing failure**!

 ## Wrapping Up

-In this part, we've learned about **user-friendly addresses** and their main benefit: **any errors in such an address will lead to parsing failures**!
+In this part, we've learned about **user-friendly addresses** and one of their benefits: **any errors in such an address will lead to parsing failures**!
 In the [next part](../2-3-addresses-and-states-3/README.md), we will dig deeper and add much more functionality to the wallet app—along with more tests!